pashmaklang/pashmak/doc/00_basics/01_basics.md

 pashmak myscript.pashm # or any filename you saved code in that
 ```

-##### NOTE: the `.pashm` extension for pashmak scripts is not required. you can run any file with any name as pashmak script
+##### NOTE: the `.pashm` extension for Pashmak scripts is not required. you can run any file with any name as Pashmak script

 you will get this output: